Aamirofficiall/IterationProject/README.md

 # Iteration App

-This app allows the users to create a new Iteration.
+This app allows the user to create a new Iteration.
 Each Iteration has a group of Questions and multiple choice answers.
 The user is able to give a name to each iteration.
 After the user finishes the Iteration, all the results will be in the "Interations Overview" button.

 This is a project created Django Rest Framework backend and a React frontend.